AEW Revolution lineup: The updated lineup for the March pay-per-view event - Pro Wrestling Dot Net

 -Samoa Joe vs. Wardlow for the TNT Championship

--Austin Gunn and Colten Gunn vs. “The Acclaimed” Max Caster and Antony Bowens vs. the winners of a Tag Team Battle Royale vs. the winners of a tag team Casino Battle Royale in a four-way for the AEW Tag Team Titles
+-Austin Gunn and Colten Gunn vs. “The Acclaimed” Max Caster and Antony Bowens vs. Jeff Jarrett and Jay Lethal vs. the winners of a tag team Casino Battle Royale in a four-way for the AEW Tag Team Titles

 -Jon Moxley vs. Hangman Page in a Texas Death match

+-Ricky Starks vs. Chris Jericho with the Jericho Appreciation Society banned from ringside

-Powell’s POV: AEW will hold a tag team battle royale on Wednesday’s Dynamite followed by a tag team Casino Battle Royale on the March 1 Dynamite to fill the spots in the AEW Tag Team Title match.
+Powell’s POV: Jarrett and Lethal won the tag team battle royale on Dynamite to earn the third spot in the AEW Tag Team Title match.
+AEW will hold a tag team Casino Battle Royale on Wednesday to fill the final spot in that four-way match.
 AEW events are typically priced at $49.99 on B/R Live and traditional pay-per-view television (the events team via FITE TV internationally).